KarlEilebrecht/patterns-kompakt-code/src/test/java/de/calamanari/pk/singleton/README.md

 _Main Features_

-* Provide central tracer component with static access.
+* Provide a central tracer component with static access.
-* The tracer shall have a single synchronous method `trace(String)` (when call returns, message has been written).
+* The tracer shall have a single method `trace(String)` (when call returns, message has been written).

 ### Quality Goals